lucamungo/differentiable-model-calibration/presentation/slides.md

 <ContentCard color="blue" icon="i-carbon:chart-error-bar" title="We Need More Than a Single Best Fit">

-To reason scientifically we need:
+To reason scientifically we need the ability to ask *“How confident are we in these parameters?”*:

 - **Uncertainty estimates**
-- **Credible intervals**
+- **Confidence intervals**
 - **Posterior distributions**
-- Ability to ask:
-  *“How confident are we in these parameters?”*

 </ContentCard>